Integralist/integralist.co.uk/content/posts/http-caching.md

 - If your origin doesn't set a cache response header, then cache content TTL will be 1hr.
 - 1hr TTL is set by [Fastly's VCL boilerplate](https://docs.fastly.com/vcl/custom-vcl/creating-custom-vcl/) (applied by default).
-- 1hr TTL can be overridden by BuzzFeed's own custom VCL.
+- 1hr TTL can be overridden by your own custom VCL.

 > † Fastly has many factors it takes into account when deciding if an object stays in its cache (see: [LRU](https://docs.fastly.com/guides/performance-tuning/serving-stale-content#why-serving-stale-content-may-not-work-as-expected)).